Fiat 147: Brazil

 In November 1978 the luxurious GLS was added, fitted with a 63 PS 1.3 liter engine.
 This engine also found its way into the mildly sporting Rallye (November 1978) where it produced 72 PS.
 The GLS was superseded by the "Top" for the 1982 model year, while the Rallye was replaced by the "Racing" version.
 In lower-tuned form, the 1.3-liter engine was also installed in the 147 CLS, Oggi CS, and Panorama CL.
 The 147 Racing was shortlived, replaced by the 147 TR after the 1983 "Spazio" facelift.

 In April 1980 the "Panorama" station wagon model was added.
 A 45 PS 1301 cc diesel engine, based on the 1,049 cc unit, was announced in August 1980 and entered production in early 1981.
 This was only ever marketed abroad, as private car owners in Brazil were not allowed to register diesel cars.
 This version, complete with face-lifted Brazilian market bodywork, was also exported to Europe as a "127" beginning in 1981.
 In 1982, the diesel engine was also added to the Panorama, which also became available in Europe as a 127.

 The 147 underwent a number of facelifts during its career.
 The earliest cars had a front clip similar to the European 127, but later a new, reverse-rake front appearance called the "Europa" was developed.
 Later yet (1983), the front was redesigned to match Fiat's new corporate face as defined by the new Uno.
 The pre-facelift body remained in use for 1980 and 1981 on the cheapest 147 base model, which received larger openings beneath the grille in 1981 as had the Fiorino the year before.
 To mark the newer versions as different, they received the additional "Spazio" label: this name later came to replace the "147" badge in Argentina.
 Along with the facelift, engine outputs all crept up by a few horsepower.
 In Venezuela, the Spazio was sold exclusively with the more powerful 72 PS engine as used in the Brazilian TR version.
 Production of the 147 C continued into 1987, after it had effectively been replaced by the new Uno.
 A mere 256 cars were built in 1987, however.

 Derivatives

-Based on the Fiat 147 was a saloon called the Fiat Oggi and an estate called the Fiat Panorama.
+The derivatives of the Fiat 147 were a saloon called the Fiat Oggi and an estate called the Fiat Panorama.
 The Panorama arrived first, in April 1980, originally with either the 1.05 or the 1.3 L petrol engines.
 The Oggi first appeared in the spring of 1983, just after the introduction of the second facelift.
 There were also van and pick-up versions available, sold as the Fiorino.
 The original 147 Pickup (late 1978) sat on the regular 147 bottom plate, but this bodystyle was changed to the longer Panorama chassis in 1981.
 The Panorama was also available with the diesel engine, mainly for European export but also for assembly in Uruguay, where the Panorama was sold as the Fiat 148.